-Direct-to-Consumer.
-We pursue our direct-to-consumer strategy through our integrated retail formats: e-commerce, concept stores, factory outlet and big box stores.
-Our formats enable us to promote the full Skechers product offering in an attractive environment that appeals to a broad group of consumers.
+We pursue our direct-to-consumer strategy through our integrated retail formats, which enable us to promote the full Skechers product offering in an attractive environment that appeals to a broad group of consumers.

 - E-commerce Our company-owned e-commerce business enables consumers to shop, browse, find store locations, socially interact, post reviews, and immerse themselves in our brands.
-Additionally, the e-commerce business provides an efficient and effective retail distribution channel, which has improved our customer service and brand experience. - Concept Stores Our concept stores are located at high street locations, major tourist areas or in key shopping malls in metropolitan cities.
+Additionally, the e-commerce business provides an efficient and effective retail distribution channel, which continues to improve our customer service and brand experience. - Concept Stores Our concept stores are located at high street locations, major tourist areas or in key shopping malls in metropolitan cities.
 Our concept stores serve as a showcase for a wide range of our product offering.
 Retail locations are generally chosen to generate maximum marketing value for the Skechers brand name through signage, store front presentation and interior design.
-These stores also serve as marketing and product testing venues.
+These stores also serve as product testing venues. - Factory Outlet Stores Our factory outlet stores are generally located in manufacturers' direct outlet centers in the U.S. and in select international markets.
+Our factory outlet stores provide opportunities for us to sell discontinued and excess merchandise.